1893 Atlantic hurricane season: Hurricane One

+Several locations in the Southeastern United States observed tropical storm-force winds, with the strongest recorded sustained wind speed being 54 mph in Charleston, South Carolina.
+In Florida, the storm prostrated many fences and trees in the Tallahassee area.
+One building in St. Marks was destroyed and water surrounded many other structures.
+Several towns in southern Georgia reported the destruction of about half of their pear crops and significant losses to corn.
+A 2014 renalysis study by climate scientist Michael Chenoweth created a mostly similar path, albeit showing a landfall farther west over Florida and then the storm moving east of North Carolina.
+Chenoweth also concluded that the system did not intensify into a hurricane.

 Hurricane Two

 Observations of this storm began as early as July 4 in the southwestern Caribbean Sea, with a ship encountering the cyclone about 130 mi north-northeast of Colón, Panama.
 The system intensified steadily while moving northwestward, becoming a hurricane around 12:00 UTC on the following day.
 About six hours later, the storm intensified into a Category 2 hurricane and peaked with winds of 100 mph (155 km/h).
 The hurricane then made landfall near the Nicaragua–Honduras border.
 The cyclone weakened back to a Category 1 before re-emerging into the Caribbean off the north coast of Honduras early on July 6.
 Continuing northwestward, the system then re-strengthened slightly, reaching winds of 90 mph (150 km/h) prior to making landfall in northern Belize around 00:00 UTC on July 7.
 The cyclone weakened rapidly over the Yucatán Peninsula and dissipated just offshore Tabasco several hours later.

 The storm sank several ships, including many steamers loaded with fruit in Honduras.
 About 6,000 bunches of bananas awaiting shipment were washed away at Bonito, while fruit plantations also experienced extensive damage.
 A number of homes on Roatán were also severely damaged.
 The hurricane reportedly caused a large loss of life.
 It has been paleotempestologically traced in sediment near Gales Point in Belize.
+Chenoweth's study indicated that the storm struck near the Nicaragua–Honduras but at a west-northwest angle rather than in a northwestward trajectory.
+The cyclone then struck southern Belize, crossed the Bay of Campeche, and moved ashore in Veracruz before dissipating on July 9.